 - death

-- permanent incapacity
+- · permanent incapacity

 - severe financial hardship

 - terminal medical condition

 - temporary incapacity (for release of disability income/income protection insurance benefits only)

-- specified compassionate grounds (where you have applied to the relevant government department and your application has been approved)
+- specified compassionate grounds

 - First Home Super Saver Scheme (see below for details).

-Before benefits can be paid under any of these conditions of release, you must provide us with specific documentation confirming that you meet the relevant qualifying criteria.
+Before benefits can be paid under any of these conditions of release, you must provide us with specific documentation confirming that you meet the relevant qualifying criteria (in the case of the compassionate grounds condition of release we will receive an instruction from the ATO if your application has been approved).
 Other conditions of release may be available in limited circumstances.